Application Process for Food Safety and Quality Undergraduate Certificate

-It takes 4-6 weeks for an application and additional required documentation to be processed once all materials have been received.
+The application, application fee and additional required documentation must be received by the application deadline.
+It takes 4-6 weeks for an application to be processed once all materials have been received.

 - U.S. Applicants: $40

-You will be asked the following questions within the application.
-To apply for the certification, please answer as follows:
+In the online application form you will be asked the following questions and for the certificate you should answer as follows:

 - Do you plan to complete a degree?
 No